-In LA County, communities with large shares of immigrants can be found at both ends of the well-being spectrum.
+In LA County, communities with large

+shares of immigrants can be found at both ends of the well-being spectrum.
 For first- and second-generation immigrants, living among others who share a common language and cultural traditions can foster social cohesion and offer a host of other distinct advantages.
 Current residents can literally and figuratively translate for newcomers, connecting them to jobs, plugging them into social networks, and helping them access information and navigate institutions.
 High-scoring communities like Arcadia and Monterrey Park serve that function for Angelenos of Chinese descent, for example.
 But immigrant enclaves can also suffer harmful isolation from mainstream opportunities and protective systems, especially when the majority of residents live in poverty.
 The situation can be particularly grave for the undocumented.
-In addition, immigrants with limited education and incomes are more likely to settle in historically under-resourced neighborhoods, where opportunities are few and far between, and neighborhoods undergoing demographic change tend to have weakened social bonds thus less capacity for collective action.9
+In addition, immigrants with limited education and incomes are more likely to settle in historically under-resourced neighborhoods, where opportunities are few and far between, and neighborhoods undergoing demographic change tend to have weakened social bonds thus less capacity for collective action.9 some of whom arrived long ago and others who arrived more recently, came from extraordinarily diverse circumstances-from uprooted refugees carrying the trauma of war and displacement to affluent elites on a freely chosen search for exciting educational and economic opportunities.
+Fortunately, thanks to the activism of Asian advocacy groups, the state of California now collects data by Asian subgroup.
+This disaggregation has allowed Measure of America for the first time to calculate HD Index scores for eight subgroups as well as two smaller composite groupings.
+This exercise revealed important differences among the subgroups and surfaced two striking commonalities-all Asian subgroups save one, Cambodians, have much higher well-being scores than the average Angeleno;

 Communities where native-born Angelenos predominate are likewise found at both ends of the well-being scale, but racial differences are stark.
-US-born whites are disproportionately found in high-scoring communities, and US-born blacks are disproportionately found in lowscoring communities, with the exception of View Park-Windsor Hills.
-Black-white segregation in LA and elsewhere has its roots in a noxious web of discriminatory housing policies at the local, state, and federal levels in effect from the 1930s through to the 1970s.10 Though outlawed for decades, these past policies cast their long shadow into the present.
+US-born whites are disproportionately found in high-scoring communities, and US-born and school enrollment rates among all Asian subgroups but Thai are higher than the LA County average.
+See BOX 2 for HD Index scores for Asian subgroups.